icopy-site/awesome/docs/awesome/awesome-swift.md

 * [ShowTime](https://github.com/KaneCheshire/ShowTime) - Show off your iOS taps and gestures for demos and videos with just one line of code.
 * [SwiftyGestureRecognition](https://github.com/b3ll/SwiftyGestureRecognition) - UIGestureRecognizers in Xcode Playgrounds.
 * [SwipyCell](https://github.com/moritzsternemann/SwipyCell) - UITableViewCell implementing swiping to trigger actions (known from the Mailbox App).
+* [Tactile](https://github.com/delba/Tactile) - A safer and more idiomatic way to respond to gestures and control events.

 ### Hardware
 *A category dedicated to hardware related libs* [back to top](#readme)